 1. Evaluation (Technical and Professional Performance) 30% 2.
-Examinations, clinical assignments, and practicals derived in the following manner: 70% 20% - Average of clinical quizzes, Witten assign modules (Medialab, Medtraining, and sim · 1 20% - Final Practical (must make a minimum of 70% on the practical) 30% - Final Written Examination given by Media Department.
-A student must make at least 65% of comprehensive final.
-If a 65% is not achieved, th on the written comprehensive final.
+Examinations, clinical assignments, and practicals derived in the following manner: 70%

+20% - Average of clinical quizzes, Witten assignements, and computer modules (Medialab, Medtraining, and simulations)

+20% - Final Practical including Blood Bank Simulator 16-25 (must make a minimum of 70% on the practical)

+30% - Final Written Examination given by Medical Laboratory Technology Department.
+A student must make at least 65% on the written comprehensive final.
 If a 65% is not achieved, the student may be allowed to take an alternate examination.
 If the student fails to get a 65% on the retake examination, the student will be required to do remediation, or repeat the clinical rotation.

-\Note: Students must score a minimum of 70% on a practical examination in order to successfully complete the blood bank rotation.
+Note: Students must score a minimum of 70% on a practical examination in order to successfully complete the blood bank rotation.
 See the enclosed format.

 The Blood Bank students in existing clinical sites mostly perform tests on patients that have been completed and verified.
 Currently, the supervisor or students for the day selects the samples and directs student learning as questions or problems arise.

 The students have the expectation that they are going to be given samples and perform the testing while working mostly independently.
 The supervising tech should be available if help is needed as well as to check the student results for accuracy.
 The student should not expect direct supervision at all times and the preclinical days prepare the student to adapt blood bank technique specific to the institution.